icure/medtech-docs/sdks/how-to/how-to-filter-data-with-advanced-search-criteria.md

 ```
 </details>

-In this case, the method will return all the patients that the hcp with id `healthcarePartyId` can access, bborn between the
+In this case, the method will return all the patients that the {{hcp}} with id `healthcarePartyId` can access, bborn between the
 11th of December 1951 and the 3rd of February 1952, and whose gender is `female`.

 ### Sorting Filters